wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

         $outboundCall = new OutboundCall(
             new Phone($outboundNumber),
-            new Phone('MY_VIRTUAL_NUMBER') // <- this is dummy phone number, make it your virtual number on your app );
+            new Phone('MY_VIRTUAL_NUMBER') // <- this is a dummy phone number, make it your virtual number on your app );

         $outboundCall